peterdieleman/papermod/content/posts/linux/battery-saving.md

 It is easy to lose yourself in this sea of config and ~~spend~~ waste a lot of time.[^2]
 In this guide,
-I'll focus on 3 or 4 settings that actually yield significant results and that may benefit from a bit of tuning.
+I will focus on 3 or 4 settings that actually yield significant results and that may benefit from a bit of tuning.

 TLP can limit CPU power consumption by limiting the maximum frequency of the CPU.
 CPUs can consume a lot of battery when running at 'full power'.
 In turn this generates a lot of heat, which necessitates the use of fan(s).
 Together this can rapidly drain your battery.
 By tuning the maximum CPU frequency we can make sure that we limit power consumption